 6. CONCENTRATIONS

-The Organization has received contributions and gifts-in-kind from two corporations under common control with the Organization that comprised 14.0% and 15.2% of the Organization's support and revenue in 2013 and 2012, respectively, as discussed in Notes 3 and 5.
+The Organization has received contributions and gifts-in-kind from two corporations under common control with the Organization that comprised approximately 14% of the Organization's revenue and support in 2013, as discussed in Notes 3 and 5.